berahaan/berahaan/README.md

 Full Stack Developers
 ---------------------

 I'm a Computer Engineering student passionate about full-stack development and problem-solving.
 I enjoy working with modern web technologies and constantly seek to improve my skills in software development.
-What I Do: Full-Stack Development: Experienced in Vue (Nuxt 3), React (Next.js), GraphQL (Hasura), Express.js, and MongoDB/MySQL Backend Development: Go (Golang), Node.js, REST APIs, and authentication systems Frontend Development: Building dynamic and responsive UIs with Tailwind CSS Problem Solving: Practicing Data Structures & Algorithms (DSA) on LeetCode Software Engineering Best Practices: Continuously improving code structure, attention to detail, and critical thinking 🔥 Projects & Experience: Developed a Cinema Schedule & Ticketing Website with online payment integration (Chapa) Currently redesigning the Hahu Jobs website from scratch using Nuxt 3 & Tailwind Participated in a Software Developer Internship at Minab IT Solutions
+What I Do:
+Full-Stack Development: Experienced in Vue (Nuxt 3), React (Next.js), GraphQL (Hasura), Express.js, and MongoDB/MySQL Backend Development: Go (Golang), Node.js, REST APIs, and authentication systems Frontend Development: Building dynamic and responsive UIs with Tailwind CSS Problem Solving
+- Practicing Data Structures & Algorithms (DSA) on LeetCode Software Engineering Best Practices
+- Continuously improving code structure, attention to detail, and critical thinking
+- 🔥 Projects & Experience: Developed a Cinema Schedule & Ticketing Website with online payment integration (Chapa) Currently redesigning the Hahu Jobs website from scratch using Nuxt 3 & Tailwind Participated in a Software Developer Internship at Minab IT Solutions

 *   🌍  I'm based in Ethiopia
 *   🖥️  See my portfolio at [here](http://portfolio-amtgcfl3b-berahaans-projects.vercel.app/)